mui/material-ui/docs/data/joy/components/list/list.md

 {{"demo": "NestedList.js"}}

-:::info
+:::success
-**Note:** By default, nested lists stick to the left of the root list.
+By default, nested lists stick to the left of the root list.
 To add spacing to the start of the nested list, use `--List-nestedInsetStart: ${value}`:

 ```js